rdwinter2/hello-world-20190522/README.md

 GET for queries
   pagination and expand for large resources
  POST for commands
-   "Use POST APIs to create new subordinate resources" https://restfulapi.net/http-methods/ A DDD command can be thought of as a subordinate resource to the DDD aggregate entity The command "could" have an identity and be queryable, for instance an async req/resp.
+   "Use POST APIs to create new subordinate resources" [HTTP Methods](https://restfulapi.net/http-methods/) A DDD command can be thought of as a subordinate resource to the DDD aggregate entity The command "could" have an identity and be queryable, for instance an async req/resp.
    A Saga needs to be implemented in this manner